Marketing Strategies For HR Consulting That Actually Work

 Build and Segment Your Email List

-Email marketing isn’t dead—it’s one of the best ways to nurture leads and keep in touch with past clients.
+Email marketing is one of the best ways to nurture leads and keep in touch with past clients.
 Over the years, I’ve built an email list by offering valuable content and encouraging visitors to sign up.
 The key is to segment your list so you’re sending relevant content to each group (prospects, past clients, current clients).
+Using tags and automations within an email platform like ActiveCampaign allows you to do these seamlessly.

 Drip Campaigns to Convert Prospects